How many times have you eagerly started a job application, only to read those five dreaded words: Please attach a cover letter.

 - Wrong: “In response to your posting for a Veterinary Assistant, I would like to express my interest in your recruitment process.”

 - Right: As a lifelong animal advocate and experienced veterinary aid, I’m eager to love and care for the patients of Meadow’s Veterinary Clinic as a Veterinary Assistant.

-- Emphasize your most relevant qualifications.
-What information from your resume is most important for this position?
-Do you want to tell the hiring manager something that’s not evident in your resume?
+- Emphasize your relevant qualifications.
 Now is your chance to highlight the experiences and qualifications that make your perfect for this job.
 Use data and numbers to support your statements if possible.
 For example, “I have experience leading successful national campaigns with budgets over $300,000.
 In my most recent case, my team collaborated to expand ABC’s client base by 24% using creative email marketing.
 I’m ready to apply my passion and determination to help [Company] succeed!

 - Connect yourself to the company.
 Find a way to tie yourself together with the company.
 Have you used their products or services before?
 Did you grow up watching their commercials?
 Have you always admired the value they add to your community?
-Whatever it is, make a personal connection that proves you’re familiar with them and invested in working for them.
+Make a personal connection that proves you’re familiar with them and invested in working for them.

 - End confidently and professionally.
 When it comes to cover letters, shorter is better.
-Never write more than a page (250 words or so).
+Never write more than a page.
 The best length is about three-quarters of a page so that a hiring manager can skim it without feeling overwhelmed by too much information.
 Close with a phrase that demonstrates your passion and determination.
-Instead of “I look forward to hearing from you,” try a strong ending like, “I’m passionate about [Company’s] mission and would love to bring my [your best skill] to this position.
+Instead of “I look forward to hearing from you,” try a strong ending like, “I’m passionate about [Company’s] mission and would love to bring my [your best skill] to this position.”

 - Don’t forget formatting.
 It’s not just the words you type, but how you type them that matters: